-1. Acquisition and Rehabilitation Program, to be used for acquisition and rehabilitation of conventional rental properties to make them affordable to low income households, convert them to cooperative properties, or for the acquisition and improvement of mobile home parks;

-2. New Construction Program, to be used for the production of conventional rental properties that serve an area or market where existing housing stock is limited, housing for households/individuals with documented special needs.
+- 1. Acquisition and Rehabilitation Program, to be used for acquisition and rehabilitation of conventional rental properties to make them affordable to low income households and/or convert them to cooperative properties, and to preserve existing affordable rental properties; - 2.
+New Construction Program, to be used for production of conventional rental properties that serve an area or market where existing housing stock is limited and/or to provide housing for households/individuals with documented special needs.
 Units created under this program must be affordable to low income households; and